komuw/komu.engineer/blogs/starSql/README.md

 Our goal is to figure out exactly when they were and research their causes.

 Let's take a detour:
+The big idea behind `JOINs` is to create an augmented table because the original doesn't contain the information we need.
+This is a powerful concept because it frees us from the limitations of a single table and allows us to combine multiple tables in potentially complex ways.

 PostgreSQL JOINS are used to retrieve data from multiple tables. - https://www.techonthenet.com/postgresql/joins.php
 The 4types of joins we will look at are:
 - INNER JOIN (or sometimes called simple join)